 - Primarily low back pain for more than 6 weeks

 - Palpation of low back contributes to pain and back spasm

 - Greater than 50% relief from medial branch block

 - Symptoms return from previous percutaneous rhizotomy or failed rhizotomy

 What Are the Advantages Of Endoscopic Facet Rhizotomy vs. Percutaneous Radiofrequency Ablation?

 When patients experience low back pain they typically will end up seeing a pain management specialist to have a medial branch nerve or facet joint injections to pinpoint what is causing the back pain.
-If the medial branch nerve injection provides at least 50% reduction in low back pain, they are usually offered a percutaneous radiofrequency ablation.
-However, the results for these pain procedures are short term typically less than a year.
+If the medial branch nerve injection provides at least a 50% reduction in low back pain, they are usually offered a percutaneous radiofrequency ablation.
+However, the results for these pain procedures are short-term typically less than a year.
 The nerves that were partially ablated will usually regenerate and the pain will return.
 Unlike the pain management procedure, endoscopic rhizotomy uses a 1/2 inch incision and places an HD endoscope connected to an HD camera and monitor, on the facet or bone where the small nerve exists in the spine.
 The surgeon can identify with certainty the medial branch nerve and under direct visualization ablate and sever this nerve.
 The results are very favorable with patients.
 About 90% of patients achieve back pain relief for up to 5 years.